macbeth-byui/cse280-course/challenge-set/group03.md

 <br />

-* If you take all the prime numbers, all the even numbers, all the perfect squares, and all the multiples of 10, you still won't have all the natural numbers.
-Can you write this without using $\mathbf{N}$ in your answer?
+* If you take all the prime numbers, all the even numbers, all the perfect squares, and all the multiples of 10, you still won't have all the positive integers.
+Can you write this without using $\mathbf{Z}^+$ in your answer?